Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 And Petey’s still on the second frame of the first cartoon.

-Droptma Styx about 1 month ago
+Droptma Styx 2 months ago

 Petey got me reading the for-real Little Nemo in Slumberland, right here on GoComics.
 115 years old and a hoot.
 I do have to enlarge the screen to read the dialog, though.
 Newspapers were printed on much larger sheets of paper back then.